yldio/yld.io/docs/scripts.md

 ```

 We also have one lambda function that goes to meetup and gets our latest meetups to put them in contentful and if need to make any changes this is the script to run.

+See [here](../README.md#ƛ-netlify-lambda-automated-deployments) for details on how these are used.

 ## Tests